Forgiveness, Women & Oaths

 *Raca (Raqa) (Aramaic): worthless; also, to hammer on, to beat on; concerns metalworking—striking and wrath.

 The pathway of heart and mind teaches us to avoid such a trap.
-Better to release the heart to the spirit, discover its wounds, and begin to heal, than to doctor yourself with excuses, grudges, or explanations.
-This is where self-examination, even self-criticism, can awaken us to a confession, a knowing of self to assist in leading us onward.
+Better to release the heart to the spirit, discover its wounds, and begin to heal, than to doctor yourself with excuses, grudges, rules, or explanations.
+This is where self-examination, even self-criticism, can awaken us to confession, the knowing of self to assist in leading us onward.
 The simplicity of such an approach has the power to shatter the heart’s complexities, even if the individual may not understand such complexities, and by nature orders the soul and provides peace.
 Jesus addresses the crowd in the most personal manner, heartfelt, yet specific, and clear.
 He does not teach the way of men, he teaches the Way of God.
 Even as Jesus speaks, the presence of the Spirit replaces the logic of the world.

 Something must activate the process: to reach out, to pray, to ask or knock or seek, and it is here Jesus speaks of what must be the core of the Way, which is forgiveness-love.
 These two attributes work in tandem.
 With the addition of faith, a triad of sound spiritual strength and performance is established.
 To forgive your way out of such a condition, as verses 23 & 24 refer to: “…be reconciled to your brother, and then come and offer thy gift (sacrifice, prayer or attribution),” gives us the core principle of reconciliation.
 It is hard to love when you are unforgiving.
-Forgiveness becomes the first order of your day, it is first in importance.
+Forgiveness becomes the first order of the day, it is first in importance.

 Vienna – The comeback of the Prodigal Son scene by Josef Kastner the older from begin of 20. cent. in Erloserkirche church.